How Digestive and Immune Systems Work Together

 It is also noteworthy that with IBD, your immune system fails to recognize and differentiate between self and non-self (invading) agents such that it begins attacking self (your own body tissues).
 So, with the gut microbiome getting off-balance, your immune system may also not be able to hold up well.

-Components of the Immune System Interact with and modify our Digestive Health
+Components of the Immune System Interact with and Modify our Digestive Health

 Regulatory T cells (Tregs)